alifur-rahman/GarmentsBridge/README.md

 ## 📊 Platform Gap Analysis

-GarmentBridge fills the critical gaps in Bangladesh’s garment tech space:
+GarmentsBridge fills the critical gaps in Bangladesh’s garment tech space:
 - No existing unified platform for both wholesale and retail.
 - First to integrate POS, logistics, and e-commerce in one solution.
 - Advanced communications (messaging & video) directly within the platform.